thomasvloo/fabric-testnet/README.md

 A NodeJs & Express backend server to interact with a Hyperledger Fabric test network.
 This project was created as part of a Master's Thesis at the Technical University of Munich.

+**NOTE:** This implementation makes use of the Hyperledger Fabric test network, for an in depth look into this test network, please refer to the official [documentation](https://hyperledger-fabric.readthedocs.io/en/release-2.5/test_network.html).
+A large portion of the contents of the test network were removed as they were not deemed necessary for the purpose of this thesis.

 ## Prerequisite software

 - Git